harryganz/annihilation/README.md

   * Deploy countermeasures
   * Launch nukes
   * Stockpile nukes
+* shown an error message if they make an illegal action
 * see a waiting screen if they have taken an action but their opponent has not
 * know when the opponent has taken their turn
 * see what action their opponent took the previous turn at the start of the subsequent turn